 Christmas time usually means a lot of cooking and who better to serve as your personal sous chef than little Johnny or Jane!?
 Christmas cooking with kids could be something as simple as getting items out of the fridge or as difficult as baking a pie – either way, your children helping out will not only give you extra hands but, more importantly, it will give you a lot of great extra memories.
+Here are some age appropriate ideas for cooking projects to do with kids.

-Guidelines For Christmas Cooking With Kids
+Guidelines For Kids Cooking Projects

 UP TO AGE FIVE…